julienwidmer/CLIPrintTool/README.md

 ### Examples
 #### Example 1
-Print text inside a box and aligned to the left.
+Prints text inside a box and left-aligned.
 ```python
 CLIPrintTool().textbox("The quick, brown fox jumps over a lazy dog.")
 ```
 ![Screenshot of the console output from the example above.](./examples/textbox-example-1.png)
 #### Example 2
-Print centered text inside a box.
+Prints text inside a box and centered.
 ```python
 CLIPrintTool().textbox("The quick, brown fox jumps over a lazy dog.", TextAlignment.center)
 ```
 ![Screenshot of the console output from the example above.](./examples/textbox-example-2.png)
 #### Example 3
-Print text inside a box and aligned to the right.
+Prints text inside a box and right-aligned.
 ```python
 CLIPrintTool().textbox("The quick, brown fox jumps over a lazy dog.", TextAlignment.right)
 ```